OpenNMS/opennms/features/config/osgi/README.md

 ## Part One: Delegating facade
 Called very early in the startup process.
 It needs to be available for Felix ConfigurationAdmin.
-It has very limited dependencies and can thus started very early.
+It has very limited dependencies and can thus start very early.

 It acts as a delegater:
 - OpenNMS plugins => CM